ThomasDonath/geoip2/README.md

 golang implementation of MaxMind's GeoIP2 Precision Services

+modified by me: add option to decide wether to use the free or paid version

 ## Example

 Simple example to use the maxmind realtime api to perform a geo-query.
 While City